agritheory/cloud_storage/docs/configuration.md

     // (optional) time before the generated URL for the file expires, in seconds
     // default: 120 seconds
     "expiration": 120,

+    // Optional: use new path strategy instead of legacy
+    // Default: true (uses legacy folder/doctype/attached_to_name/docname paths) "use_legacy_paths": 0
   }
   ...
 }